 We live in the south, so here in Spain the only other vaccine we need is for Leishmania and that one is voluntary.
 It’s a terrible disease so we elect to get it.
 Lots of people use a collar, similar to a flea collar in the US, instead.
 The Advantix drops here have an additional protection against leishmania, which we also use for flea and tick control.

-Now, some great news is no heartworms!
-That was one threat and treatment we were glad to say "adiós" to.
+🎉 And now, some great news — no heartworms!
+That was one threat and treatment we were very glad to say “adiós” to.

 If you speak no Spanish at all, you will likely find a vet that speaks some English in larger towns.
 In small villages, it is less likely, especially if the vet is older.
 Both clinics we have been to had at least one vet that spoke some English, but very basic.
 We have some British friends who do not speak Spanish and found a vet that speaks English.
 It is possible, but you might have to drive quite a distance to find one and there could be a wait for an appointment.